ani-shahinyan-sada/terraform_lectures/lesson3_homework/modules/bucket/gcs-scripts-readme.md

 - Provides consistent, centralized access control across all bucket objects
 - Simplifies permission management and improves security posture

-## Important Notes

-⚠️ **Destroy Protection**: The bucket is created with `force_destroy = false`, which means Terraform will refuse to destroy the bucket if it contains any objects.
-This is a safety feature to prevent accidental data loss.

-To delete a bucket with this configuration, you must either:
-1. Empty the bucket manually before running `terraform destroy`
-2. Temporarily set `force_destroy = true` (not recommended for production)

 ## Example